loco-rs/loco/docs-site/content/docs/getting-started/tour/index.md

 ✔ ❯ App name? · myapp
 ✔ ❯ What would you like to build? · SaaS app (with DB and user auth) ✔ ❯ Select a DB Provider · Sqlite
-✔ ❯ Select your background worker type · Async (in-process tokyo async tasks) ✔ ❯ Select an asset serving configuration · Client (configures assets for frontend serving)
+✔ ❯ Select your background worker type · Async (in-process tokio async tasks) ✔ ❯ Select an asset serving configuration · Client (configures assets for frontend serving)

  🚂 Loco app generated successfully in: